yavosh/sqln/README.md

-# SQLITE Network
+# SQLN: sqlite on the network

 A network accessible sqlite database using grpc protocol.
 Used to experiment with k8s operators.
 The rqlite project already implements most of the goals of this project.

 ## Running

-For an im-memory database:
+For an in-memory database:

     go run cmd/sqln/main.go --data-source ":memory:"